andreban/flyby-results-explorer/memory-bank/activeContext.md

 - **Standardized Airport Codes:** The application now exclusively uses 3-letter IATA codes for airport filtering to ensure compatibility between the Prompt API and the manual filter controls.
 - **Updated Filtering Logic:** The filtering logic in `Index.tsx` has been updated to use strict equality checks for airport codes, improving reliability.
-- **Mock Data Alignment:** The `availableAirports` in `mockFlights.ts` has been updated to provide a simple list of IATA codes, ensuring consistency with the filter state.
+- **Mock Data Alignment:** The `availableAirports` in `mockFlights.ts` has been updated to provide a list of objects containing both the IATA code and the airport name, ensuring consistency with the filter state.